gnello/in-memory-file-storage-server/doc/filesystem.md

 # Filesystem
-The filesystem is implemented by two data structures:
+The filesystem is implemented by three data structures:

-- a **File Table**: contains the inodes of all the files in the filesystem
+- the **File Table**: contains the inodes of all the files in the filesystem
-- a **File Descriptor Table**: contains inode copies of the open files, a file descriptor is the index of an entry in this table
+- the **File Descriptor Table**: contains inode copies of the open files, a file descriptor is the index of an entry in this table
+- the **Inode**: contains the file information and a direct pointer to it

 All the public interface methods of the filesystem are performed under a lock, this means that only one thread per time can operate on the filesystem.

-## The File Table
+## File Table

-## The File Descriptor Table
+## File Descriptor Table

+## Inode

-## Interface
+## The Filesystem Interface
 As already mentioned, only one thread per time can operate on the filesystem.
 In addition, a thread can lock a file so that other threads can not access it until the lock is released.
 Finally, the filesystem must ensure data integrity across multiple operations by different threads.
 To implement these requirements it is necessary to make some considerations